 The Office of Victim Services and Justice Grants follows the competitive process for awarding grants in accordance with the OVSJG Grant Management Policies and Procedures Manual and the City-Wide Grants Manual and Sourcebook.
-All applications will be considered under the District and federal guidelines that determine allowable expenses and activities.
+All applications will be considered under the federal and District guidelines that determine allowable expenses and activities.

 The Office of Victim Services and Justice Grants will notify all applicants of the final award decisions within fifteen (15) working days of the determination.
-For those applicants receiving funding, this notice will include the amount of funds to be granted, identify any unallowable costs that the application contains, note any reduction in funding from the initial request, and outline the necessary steps the applicant must complete to establish the grant award.
-Notifications will occur via ZoomGrants.
+For those applicants receiving funding, this noticewill include the amount of funds to be granted, identify any unallowable costs that the application contains, note any reduction in funding from the initial request, and outline the necessary steps the applicant must complete to establish the grant award.